turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 sudo vim /etc/nginx/sites-enabled/default
 ```

 Replace `example-app` with the name of your application.
 Notice that we link to the `public` folder in our Rails application.
+When you're done, your `sites-enabled/default` file should look something like this:

 ```
 server {